OIRNOIR/WackyWebM/README.md

 You can also tweak the script to taste if you want to adjust how your file is generated.

-If the file is too large, consider increasing the compression value `-c <number>` - the higher it is, the less "smooth" the size change will be, but file size may sink drastically.

-Additionally, you may also change the bitrate of the output file by tweaking `-b` (Default is 1M, which means 1 MB/s)
+You can also change the bitrate of the output file by tweaking `-b` (Default is 1M, which means 1 MB/s.
+If the file is too large, consider lowering this value.)

 ## Mode options